 Website run by The Castle Country Visitors Center with a wealth of information on the Carbon County area.

-Located midway between Helper and Price, Carbon Country Club is where you will discover the alluring beauty of the Utah frontier sculpted into a one-of-a-kind golf experience.
-Membership is suggested, but the course is open for public play to those who appreciate great golf.
+Open to the public and just 2 miles from Castle Gate RV Park, Carbon Country Club is where you will discover the alluring beauty of the Utah frontier sculpted into a one-of-a-kind golf experience.

 Built in 1906, this abandoned railway connects the towns of Helper and Kenilworth.
 Now in use as a walking & biking path.